Geochemistry

 Geochemistry is the science that uses the tools and principles of chemistry to explain the mechanisms behind major geological systems such as the Earth's crust and its oceans.
 The realm of geochemistry extends beyond the Earth, encompassing the entire Solar System, and has made important contributions to the understanding of a number of processes including mantle convection, the formation of planets and the origins of granite and basalt.
 It is an integrated field of chemistry and geology.

+Time‑lapse sequence showing a water droplet forming at the tip of a stalactite in a cave.
+As mineral‑rich water reaches the cave air, carbon dioxide escapes and the solution moves closer to calcium carbonate saturation.
+Each droplet deposits a microscopic layer of calcite before falling, making this dripping cycle an important low‑temperature process studied in geochemistry.